 Use one of the following cooking methods depending on the cookware used:

 - Add the egg mixture to the pot.
 Cover, and simmer.
 When the eggs start to set at the bottom, stir, and reduce the heat to medium low or low (if your stove is high strength).
 Cover, and continue to simmer for about 5 to 7 minutes, stirring a couple of times, gently stirring the eggs in a circling motion with a spoon.

 - Check the eggs, and cook longer if needed.
 You can add the scallion with a couple of minutes left or after the egg is done.
 Drizzle the optional sesame oil (about 1/2 teaspoon) and/or sesame seeds.

 - Bring water to a boil in a medium-sized pot.
 The water should come halfway up the sides of the ramekin/bowl.
 (Adding a folded paper towel at the bottom will prevent the ramekin/bowl from rattling while the water is boiling.)

 - Carefully place the ramekin/bowl in the pot.
 Cover the pot and steam for 8 minutes over medium low heat.
 Make sure the water boils gently.

 - Gently stir the eggs with a spoon.
 Add the scallions, cover, and steam for an additional 4 minutes or until the mixture is set.

-In this post, I’ve updated my gyeranjjim recipe that was originally posted in March 2010 with more information, new photos and an improved recipe.
+In this post, I’ve updated my gyeranjjim recipe, which was originally posted in March 2010, with more information, new photos and an improved recipe.